Breathwork + Meditation

 This is not about achieving perfection or peace.
 It’s about learning to meet yourself exactly where you are, with presence and compassion.

-Breathwork is the intentional use of the breath to regulate the nervous system, shift emotional states, and create deeper connection with your inner world.
+Breathwork is the intentional use of the breath to regulate the nervous system, shift emotional states, and connect with your inner world.

-There are many different kinds of breathwork—from gentle grounding breaths to more activating or cathartic techniques.
-While those deeper sessions can be powerful, they’re not always necessary—or appropriate—for everyone, especially in the midst of trauma healing.
-Big emotional releases can be helpful for some, but they can also be overwhelming or destabilizing if the system isn’t ready.
+There are many kinds of breathwork, from gentle grounding breaths to more activating or cathartic techniques.
+While deeper sessions can be powerful, they’re not always necessary, or appropriate, for everyone, especially in trauma healing.
+Emotional releases can be helpful for some, but they may be overwhelming if your system isn’t ready.

 Breathwork can support you in: